c4rt0/BitcoinATMs/README.md

 9. Ent_Web_Dev_Assignment 1_V2.7.0

-    Contains Final version of the project, wieh
+    Contains Final version of the project, with login / signup functionality, cloudinary image posting / display, cookies and     other parameters specified as GOOD level of assignment.